 UMPI’s Auditorium in Wieden Hall has a rich history of serving the region as a cultural arts center, an academic training ground, and a public forum for the exchange of ideas.
 Its stage has featured world-class singers, classical musicians, Shakespearian troupes, magicians, comedians, and New York City dance groups.
-But that stage, and the space as a whole, has succumbed to 50 years’ of use on a tight budget.
+But that stage, and the space as a whole, has succumbed to more than 50 years of use on a tight budget.

 Fundraising kick-off event

-The University hopes to host more performances and cultural events to benefit the Auditorium Renovation Project.
+The University continues to host more performances and cultural events to benefit the Auditorium Renovation Project.

 We need your help